Governor Abbott Appoints Three to State Employee Charitable Campaign Policy Committee

-Governor Greg Abbott has appointed Alicia Gray Key and Tabatha C. Vasquez to the State Employee Charitable Campaign Policy Committee for terms set to expire September 1, 2018, and reappointed Greg Davidson for a term set to expire on September 1, 2017.
+Governor Greg Abbott has appointed Vanessa Cortez Tanner and reappointed Alicia Key Ellison to the State Employee Charitable Campaign Policy Committee for terms set to expire on September 1, 2022.
+Additionally, the Governor appointed Brent Connett for a term set to expire September 1, 2021.
 The committee helps develop rules and procedures for the State Employee Charitable Campaign, and reviews the recommended campaign plan.

-Alicia Gray Key of Dripping Springs is an attorney and owner of the Law Office of Alicia Key, PLLC.
+Alicia G. Key Ellison of Dripping Springs is an attorney and owner of Key Law Office, PC.
 She served for many years as a state employee, retiring from state service in 2013.
 She is a member of the State Bar of Texas and its Family Law Section and a former president of the National Council of Child Support Directors.
-She also is a board member for the National Child Support Enforcement Association and is a former mentor with the Seedling Foundation.
+She also is a former board member for the National Child Support Enforcement Association and is a former mentor with the Seedling Foundation.
 Key received a Bachelor of Arts in English from Texas Tech University and a Juris Doctor from Texas Tech School of Law.